oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_TextGeneration_with_LSTM/README.md

 # `Leveraging Intel Extension for TensorFlow with LSTM for Text Generation` Sample

 The `Leveraging Intel Extension for TensorFlow with LSTM for Text Generation` sample demonstrates how to train your model for text generation with LSTM (Long short-term Memory) faster by using Intel Extension for TensorFlow's LSTM training layer on Intel platform.
-A model trained for text generation can be adopted later to flollow specific instructions.
+A model trained for text generation can be adopted later to follow specific instructions.
 Some examples include various chat assistants, code generators, stories generation and many more.

 To train the model for text generation, a concept of memory needs to be included in the neural network.
 Those neural network are called RNN (Recurrent Neural Network).
 In this sample, a LSTM type of RNN will be used.
 A LSTM (Long Short-term Memory) Neural Network is just another kind of Artificial Neural Network, containing LSTM cells as neurons in some of its layers.
 Much like Convolutional Layers help a Neural Network learn about image features, LSTM cells help the Network learn about temporal data, something which other Machine Learning models traditionally struggled with.